UNT-RITS/Tutorials/Basic_Python/how_to_code_NN_models_in_python.md

 Semi-Supervised learning is used when have both labeled and unlabeled data.

-Some Semi-Supervised Algorithms include:
+Some Semi-Supervised Algorithms include: **self-training, generative methods, mixture models, graph-based methods, co-training, semi-supervised SVM** and many others.

-▪ Self-Training

-▪ Generative methods, mixture models

-▪ Graph-based methods

-▪ Co-Training

-▪ Semi-supervised SVM

-▪ Many others

 ### 4. Self-supervised Learning